-In this course, you will be introduced to algebraic concepts organized around families of functions.
-Particular emphasis will be placed on linear and quadratic functions.
-Mathematical concepts and skills that deal with exponential functions will also be addressed.
-You will learn to represent each family of functions by utilizing verbal descriptions, equations, tables and graphs.
-Problem-solving strategies will be addressed throughout the course as you use functions to model real-world situations.
-You will develop critical thinking skills, learn to work cooperatively, and learn to clearly communicate mathematical ideas.
+In this course, students will be introduced to algebraic concepts organized around families of functions.
+Particular emphasis will be placed on linear, quadratic, and exponential functions.
+Students will learn to represent each family of functions by utilizing verbal descriptions, equations, tables and graphs.
+Problem-solving strategies will be addressed throughout the course as students use functions to model real-world situations.
+Students will develop critical thinking skills, learn to work cooperatively, and learn to clearly communicate mathematical ideas.
 This course is fully aligned to the Massachusetts Curriculum Frameworks and contains an in-depth review of the mathematical topics addressed in the state assessment.

-In this course, you will be introduced to the algebraic concepts and skills that focus on linear, quadratic, and exponential functions.
-You will learn how to represent these functions verbally, numerically, graphically and analytically.
+In this course, students will be introduced to the algebraic concepts and skills that focus on linear, quadratic, and exponential functions.
+Students will learn how to represent these functions verbally, numerically, graphically and analytically.
 The graphing calculator will be used to demonstrate visually how functions relate to equations and graphs, and also how functions can be used to model discrete data.
 Problem-solving strategies will be addressed throughout the course.
 Real-life applications will also be presented throughout the course in order to show the usefulness of mathematics in the real world.
 This course is designed for the student who is proficient in basic mathematical skills and concepts, or has had some previous success with algebraic concepts and skills in grade eight.
 This course is also fully aligned to the Massachusetts Curriculum Frameworks.